 High blood sugar means there is too much sugar in the blood and not enough insulin in the body.
-In other words, high blood sugar happens when there is not enough insulin to cover the amount of sugar that is in your body.
+In other words, high blood sugar happens when there is not enough insulin to cover the amount of sugar that is in your child's body.
 High blood sugar is also called hyperglycemia.

-Most high blood sugar happens when there is some insulin in the body, but not enough to keep sugar levels in your target range.
+Most high blood sugar happens when there is some insulin in the body, but not enough to keep sugar levels in your child's target range.

-What should my goals related to high blood sugar be?
+What should my goals related to my child's high blood sugar be?

-The two major goals when you have type 1 diabetes are:
+The two major goals when your child has type 1 diabetes are: